MicrosoftDocs/win32/desktop-src/WmiSdk/wmic.md

 ## Verbs

 To use verbs in WMIC, enter the alias name followed by the verb.
 If an alias doesn't support a verb, you receive the message "provider is not capable of the attempted operation."
-For more information, see [WMIC verbs](/previous-versions/windows/it-pro/windows-server-2003/cc784966(v=ws.10)).
+For more info, see [WMIC verbs](/previous-versions/windows/it-pro/windows-server-2003/cc784966(v=ws.10)).

 Most aliases support the following verbs: